Zhovten-Games/InterDeadIT/content/en/about/_index.md

 ---
-title: "About"
+title: 'About'
-description: "Learn more about InterDead."
+description: 'Learn more about InterDead.'
 ---